Clarifai/clarifai-model-utils/clarifai_model_utils/llm_eval/evaluator/harness_eval/Readme.md

 Since the initial goal is to evaluate model and dataset uploaded in the platform.
 The harness-eval consumes hf dataset to run, so we first download Clarifai dataset to temporary file and assign it to harness-eval the config (Task) see [here](https://github.com/Clarifai/clarifai-model-utils/blob/main/clarifai_model_utils/llm_eval/evaluator/harness_eval/evaluate.py)

+For now, it also supports huggingface dataset.
+See this [#6 PR](https://github.com/Clarifai/clarifai-model-utils/pull/6)

 ### 2. [llm.py](llm.py)

 This file contains the implementation of the `Clarifai SDK model/workflow` derived from the harness base model for use in evaluation.
 It includes two ready components: